Student blog post

 Free bus travel

 There are free activities to do in your spare time.
 At the start of the semester most societies and sports clubs offer free Give it a Go sessions – a fantastic opportunity to try out new sports, find a hobby, or make friends.
 Additionally, you can always join a society or club and go to their events year-round.
 Some cost just a few pounds and others are completely free to attend all year!
-There are also lots of other free activities for students in Dundee, such as V&A museum, McManus Art Gallery, Broughty Ferry Castle, and the Botanic Garden.

 Financial support

-A personal friendly suggestion to save money as a student is going to cheaper shops – there is a Lidl five minutes away from campus!
+A personal, friendly suggestion to help save money as a student is going to cheaper shops – there is a Lidl five minutes away from campus!
 This is a game changer.
-Additionally, it is always good to create a grocery list before your weekly food shop – you can plan your nutritious meals and not get sidetracked.
-Another tip from personal experience: instant meals might seem cheap in the moment but end up being expensive in the long run, so meal prepping is key to living on a budget.
+It is always good to create a grocery list before your weekly food shop – you can plan your nutritious meals and not get sidetracked.

 Part-time work opportunities